Darin99/minesweeper/README.md

 # minesweeper
-A single player Mineweeper game in the Java console.
+A single player Minesweeper game in the Java console.